 My favorite easy way to make the tree full is to use ribbon.
 Not only does it fill in the tree, it adds movement, and makes it super simple to change the whole color scheme.

-For maximum filler potential use wide ribbon, or use two narrower ribbons right next to each other.
+For maximum filler potential use wide ribbon, or two narrower ribbons right next to each other.
 The width and texture of metallic mesh and burlap also really “fill” the bill to add volume.

 Another great use of ribbon to fill holes in the tree is to make a big bow to cover it.
 Make at least three and spread them out over the tree.
-Using only one may look like camoflauge but multiple bows look intentional and make a statement.
+Using only one may look like camouflage, but multiple bows look intentional and make a statement.

 6. Fill it with fillers.